-As the wild turkey is a bird native to North America, one theory claims that their prevalence and size led to their natural inclusion in large, celebratory meals.
+As the wild turkey is a bird native to North America, one theory claims their prevalence and size led to their natural inclusion in large, celebratory meals.
 Another suggests that early settlers merely used what was available to them to emulate the dining habits of Queen Elizabeth.
-Some believe that it was a matter of national pride, as Benjamin Franklin considered it a more respectable and more fitting national bird than the Bald Eagle.
+Some believe it was a matter of national pride, as Benjamin Franklin considered it a more respectable and more fitting national bird than the Bald Eagle.